tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 <p class="font-italic font-weight-bold">* To me, electronics is a whole new world, and therefore I need to go through tutorials about <a href="#theory">basic concepts</a> regarding electronic components and circuits.</p>

-<p class="font-italic font-weight-bold">* This week's group assignment was to do a <a href="#group">line test</a> in order to understand the machining process.</p>
+<p class="font-italic font-weight-bold">* This week's group assignment was to mill a <a href="#group">line test</a> in order to understand the machining process.</p>

-<p class="font-italic font-weight-bold">* I needed to individually make an ISP, and I randomly chose <a href="#milling">the FTDI SERIAL board and the UPDI adapter</a> this week.
+<p class="font-italic font-weight-bold">* I needed to individually make an <a href="https://en.wikipedia.org/wiki/In-system_programming">ISP</a>, and I randomly chose <a href="#milling">the FTDI SERIAL board and the UPDI adapter</a>.
 I also attempted to use <a href="#cutting">another method</a> for fabricating PCBs.</p>

 <h2 id="theory">Understanding electronics and the boards</h2>
 <p>Yes, you're right, I'm that type of person who needs to understand what I'm doing before doing it.
-After digesting the take-away notes from Oscar's classes, I followed <a href="https://www.makerspaces.com/basic-electronics/">this tutorial</a> to organize better all pieces of knowledge.
+After digesting notes from Oscar's classes, I followed <a href="https://www.makerspaces.com/basic-electronics/">this tutorial</a> to organize better all pieces of knowledge.
 Allow me to go through a very long note without any images attached, or go straight to the assignments <a href="#assignment">below.</a></p>

 <h5>Electricity and how it works</h5>
 <ul>
 <li>Voltage (V) is the measurement of electrical potential produced by electricity sources.
 A higher voltage means the electricity is being "pushed" harder through a circuit.
-Voltage is measured in volts. </li>
+Voltage is measured in volts (V). </li>
 <li>Electricity needs to flow to do anything useful.
 Electricity will flow from a higher voltage to a lower voltage.
 If we create a conductive path (for example, copper wire) between a higher voltage and a lower voltage, electricity will flow along that path.
 Current (I) is the rate at which charge is flowing.
 A higher current means more electricity is flowing.
-Current is measured in amperes.</li>
+Current is measured in amperes (A).</li>
 <li>Resistance (R) is the tendency of a certain material to resist the flow of charge (current).
 A higher resistance means it is more difficult for electricity to flow.
-Resistance is measured in ohms.</li>
+Resistance is measured in ohms (Ω).</li>
-<li><strong>Ohm's law equation:</strong> <i>V = I x R</i></li>
+<li><strong>Ohm's law equation: <i>V = I x R</i></strong></li>
 <li>There are two types of electrical sources: alternating current (AC) and direct current (DC).
 With AC, the direction electricity flows throughout the circuit is constantly reversing.
 With DC, electricity flows in one direction between power and ground.
 DC voltage sources always have two sides, with the positive side having a higher voltage than the negative side.</li>
 </ul>
 <p></p>

 <h5>Circuit and PCB</h5>
 <ul>
-<li>A circuit is a circular path that starts and stops at the same place and allows electricity to flow.
-A circuit should always be closed to work.</li>
+<li>An electronic circuit is a structure that directs and controls electric current to perform various functions including signal amplification, computation, and data transfer.
+Conductive wires or traces are used to connect the components to each other.
+However, a circuit is complete only if it starts and ends at the same point, forming a loop.</li>
-<li>Circuits are built to make electricity do something: light up, make noise, run programs, etc. And if we insert something useful - which we call <strong>load</strong> - into the circuit like an LED, the flowing electricity will do some work, like lighting up that LED.</li>
+<li>If we insert something useful - which we call <strong>component</strong> or <strong>load</strong> (since they're parts of a circuit that consume electricity) - into the circuit like an LED, the flowing electricity will do some work, like lighting up that LED.
+Complex circuits have different loads such as resistors, capacitors, diodes, and transistors.</li>
-<li>A <strong>short circuit</strong> is created when we connect a wire directly from the positive to the negative side of a power supply.
+<li>A <strong>short circuit</strong> is created when a wire is connected directly from the positive to the negative side of a power supply.
 This is bad because if there is no load to restrict the current flow, there won't be anything to slow down the current, and it will try to be infinite.
 This could cause the wire to burn up, damage the power supply, or drain the battery.
 It is very important to prevent short circuits by making sure that the positive voltage is never wired directly to ground (the negative terminal).</li>
 <li>The opposite of a short circuit is an <strong>open circuit</strong>.
 This is a circuit where the loop isn't fully connected.
-If your circuit doesn't work, the most likely cause is an open circuit.
+If the circuit doesn't work, the most likely cause is an open circuit.
 This is usually due to a broken connection or a loose wire.</li>
 <li>A <strong>printed circuit board (PCB)</strong> connects components using conductive tracks and pads etched from a layer of copper laminated onto a non-conductive substrate.
-Components are generally soldered onto the PCB.</li>
+Components are directly soldered onto the surface of the pads (<a href="https://en.wikipedia.org/wiki/Surface-mount_technology">SMD</a>), or placed into drilled holes on a bare PCB (<a href="https://en.wikipedia.org/wiki/Through-hole_technology">through-hole</a>).</li>
 </ul>
 <p></p>